Casey N. McQuade, MD, MSEd

 Academic Interests

-Dr. McQuade's primary research interest focuses on the improvement of clinical reasoning education at the undergraduate and graduate medical education levels.
-More specifically, he is most interested in how problem representation skills develop in trainees and how trainees develop expertise over time.
-Secondarily, he is also interested in the use of AI to aid trainees in developing their clinical reasoning skills, and how the introduction of AI into the clinical environment will influence medical decision-making.
+Dr. McQuade's research focuses on the improvement of clinical reasoning education in medical education.
+Specifically, he is interested in how problem representation skills develop in trainees and how trainees develop expertise over time.
+Secondarily, he is also interested in the use of AI to aid trainees in developing their clinical reasoning skills, and how the introduction of AI into the clinical environment will influence medical decision-making over time.

 Education & Training